aminsg/Wireguard/README.md

 ![R (12)](https://github.com/Azumi67/Wireguard/assets/119934376/ba86be16-8dbb-4773-87d6-9d2ca9728245) **Information**
 - You can make different ports, just add another wireguard interface eg : wg1 and so on.
-- When adding config in wireguard panel, based on the IPs above... you will use 10.66.66.2/32, fd42:42:42::2/128 in allowed IPs section.
+- When adding config in wireguard panel, based on the IPs above... you will use 10.66.66.2/32, fd42:42:42::2/128 for your first user in allowed IPs section and so on.
 - You can use different IPs if you wish.
-- Wireguard port here is 50820/udp [ Be sure to change it if you need another prot]
+- Wireguard port here is 50820/udp [ Be sure to change it if you need another port]
 ---------------------------------------------------------------------------------------------------------------------

 ![OIP](https://github.com/Azumi67/Wireguard/assets/119934376/9c6f5e45-ac16-4778-b00e-ed5d46de9116) **DOWNLOAD SECTION :**